|

 gepa and EFTA members), that in 1998, developed the first Fair Trade

+criteria and trading links for sport balls.
 The agreement was Signed between Fair Trade e.V.

 Germany and Talon Sports, Sialkot on the issues majorly